 How does it work?

-Any member of the McGill community can submit a project application, a detailed four page proposal outlining a project idea, anytime throughout the year.
+Any member of the McGill community can submit a project application, outlining the project idea through answering open questions and submitting a project plan, anytime throughout the year.
 Submitted applications are reviewed by the SPF Working Group, and selected applications receive funding for their projects, in addition to feedback and guidance from the Working Group and SPF Administrator.

-A Sustainability Projects Fund Working Group is a parity committee charged with providing feedback on project applications by consensus.
+The Sustainability Projects Fund Working Group is a parity committee charged with providing decision and feedback on projects by consensus.

 Funding for the SPF

 The Sustainability Projects Fund was created through the approval of a 'non-opt-outable' student fee of $0.50 per credit (with a maximum of $15/year) to be collected from each SSMU, MCSS, and PGSS student.
-This amount is then matched by the administration with funds which may include: possible contributions through internal and external donations; centrally managed capital and operating budgets of the University; and grants from external agencies and non-governmental organizations.
+This amount is matched by the administration with funds sourced from internal and external donations, centrally managed capital and operating budgets of the University, and grants from external agencies and non-governmental organizations.

 The estimated yearly total of the SPF is $840,000.
 Any unspent funds remaining from one year will be rolled over into the fund balance of the subsequent year.
 No money from this fund may be allocated to any project or undertaking that does not fall under the jurisdiction of the Sustainability Projects Fund Working Group, as described below.

-A portion of the fund monies will be reserved to fund the position of Sustainability Projects Fund Administrator for duration of the initial the three-year period of the SPF, in addition to two or three student positions which will work in in tandem with the SPF Administrator position.
-The SPF Administrator will serve as Steward of the SPF Working Group, coordinating applied student research, facilitating the application process, ensuring that approved projects are executed as planned, and tracking progress on sustainability accomplishments achieved through the SPF.
-The balance of fund monies will be dedicated to a wide variety of sustainability projects.
+A portion of the Sustainability Projects Fund fund monies will be reserved to fund the position of the SPF Steward and the SPF Administrator, in addition to some student positions which will occasionally work in tandem with them.
+The SPF Steward governs the SPF Working Group, coordinates applied student research, co-facilitates the application process with the SPF Administrator, who then ensures that approved projects are executed as planned, tracking progress on sustainability accomplishments achieved through the SPF.
+The balance of Fund monies will be dedicated to a wide variety of sustainability projects.

-Click here to see the SPF Application Criteria
+Click here to see the SPF Evaluation Criteria